1/7 Eggersdorf Rd. Ormeau

 Addressing tooth decay necessitates a spectrum of treatments, each tailored to the stage and severity of the decay.

 By introducing a concentrated form of fluoride to the affected areas, these treatments bolster the enamel’s strength and can even reverse minor enamel erosion.
-For teeth where decay has led to cavitation, dental fillings become the standard intervention.

-Here, the decayed material is meticulously removed and replaced with a restorative material.
 Depending on the patient’s preference and the dentist’s recommendation, this material can be a silver alloy, gold, composite resin, or porcelain.
-If decay penetrates deeper, reaching the inner pulp of the tooth, a root canal procedure may be necessary.
+If decay penetrates deeper, reaching the tooth’s inner pulp, a root canal procedure may be necessary.

 This involves excising the infected pulp, disinfecting the canal, and sealing it, often capping the tooth with a crown for added strength.
 In cases where the tooth is extensively decayed or compromised, extractions might be the best recourse.

-Post-extraction, dental implants, bridges, or dentures can restore functionality and aesthetics.
-Lastly, for teeth weakened by decay but salvageable, crowns or “caps” can be placed.
+Lastly, crowns or “caps” can be placed for teeth weakened by decay but salvageable.
 These tooth-shaped covers, crafted from ceramic, resin, or metal, are affixed atop the damaged tooth, restoring its form and function while shielding it from further damage.

 2. Fillings: The decayed material is removed and then filled with a restorative material such as silver alloy, gold, porcelain, or a composite resin.